 For example, our emissions pathway in the pledge scenario (that incorporates NDCs until 01 November 2017) gives a 50% chance of warming being 3.16°C or higher in 2100.

 The ‘median’ is based on the probability distribution generated by the climate model (MAGICC) when it takes into account uncertainties in our knowledge of climate sensitivity, the carbon cycle, and effect of greenhouse gases, aerosols, and other factors that are used to calculate the temperatures.
 The probability distribution enables us to provide more information for policy makers and stakeholders about the likelihood of goals being met, or specific temperatures being exceeded.

-The emissions pledge pathway that includes INDCs has aover 90% probability of exceeding 2°C, and only a ‘likely’ (>66%) chance of remaining below 3°C this century.
-The current policy pathways have a higher than 99.5% probability of exceeding 2°C.
+The emissions pledge pathway that includes (I)NDCs has over 90% probability of exceeding 2°C. The current policy pathways have a higher than 97% probability of exceeding 2°C.